“Spite is one of the most reliable forces in the universe.”

 Sidenote: From our base camp at Devon Lakes the stats for my ascent day were 9.5 hours, 13.2km, and 1,851m of accumulated gain.
 Being able to complete the direct traverse between Willingdon and Crown would considerably reduce all three numbers.

 When ascending the hiking section of the climb take careful notice of how precipitous the cliff bands are along the interior of the west ridge’s curve.
-Once you’re into the scrambling section or beyond, there’s simply nowhere to bail from that ridge aside from turning back, although it can look like there is from above on those parts of the ridge.
+Once you’re into the scrambling section or beyond, there’s simply nowhere to bail from that ridge aside from turning back, although it can look like there is from above along the ridge.

 The scrambling section offers a variety of routes in most places, so you can exercise a fair amount of personal control over the difficulty and potential exposure.
 We stuck near the centre of the ridge for the most part until some larger cliff areas near the feature we named ‘BART’, or the big-ass rock thing, sent us to a worn trail on the climber’s right of the ridge.
 It’s also around this section where you’ll begin to encounter the appearance of sulphurous rock and its lovely, aromatic scent.